 3. Choose reputable partners.

 With so many partners in the industry, it can be challenging to keep a mental shortlist of which ones are reputable and which ones put you at risk for fraud and wasted ad dollars.
-Check out the TUNE Certified Partner Program for a list of partners who abide by the highest industry standards.

 4. Make sure you’re on mobile.